Self-Serve Order Editing for Shopify: Why It’s No Longer Optional

 The old model, “contact support to fix your order”, simply doesn’t scale anymore.

 As order volumes grow, so do support tickets.
-Studies show that during peak periods like BFCM, eCommerce support teams see a 160% increase in post-purchase queries (Shopify Plus data, 2024).
+During peak periods like BFCM, post-purchase support volumes spike sharply, driven largely by simple requests that a self-serve system could resolve automatically.
 Most of these are small requests like change of address, size, or delivery date, yet each requires manual handling.

 This creates three major pain points: